Major in Mathematics

 - Additionally, students must complete the minor in secondary education and all other requirements for teacher certification and acceptance into the Teacher Education Program.

-Candidates are highly encouraged to consult with their faculty advisor in the Mathematics Department during their freshman year.
+Candidates are highly encouraged to consult with their faculty adviser in the Mathematics Department during their freshman year.

 Note: Math majors must make a grade of “C” or better in MATH 202 and 221.
 It is highly recommended that students complete MATH 221 no later than their sophomore year.